-Table 3: Median Government-Wide Inspector General Maturity Model Ratings for Fiscal Year 2017
+Table 3: Median Government-Wide Inspectors General Maturity Model Ratings for

-National Institute of Standards and Technology Cybersecurity Framework area Median maturity model rating
+Technology Cybersecurity Framework area incular matarity model rating

-Identify Level 3: Consistentlyimplemented
+Identify Level 3: Consistently implemented

-Protect Level 3: Consistentlyimplemented
+Protect Level 3: Consistently implemented

 Detect Level 2: Defined

-Respond Level 3: Consistentlyimplemented
+Respond Level 3: Consistently implemented

 Recover Level 3: Consistently implemented

-Source: Office of Management and Budget. | GAO-18-566T
+Source: Office of Management and Budget. | GAO-19-275T

-OMB Requires Agencies to Meet Targets for Cybersecurity Metrics

-In its efforts toward strengthening the federal government's cybersecurity, OMB also requires agencies to submit related cybersecurity metrics as part of its Cross-Agency Priority goals.
+OMB Requires Agencies to Meet Targets for Cybersecurity Metrics In its efforts toward strengthening the federal government's cybersecurity, OMB also requires agencies to submit related cybersecurity metrics as part of its Cross-Agency Priority goals.
 In particular, OMB developed the IT modernization goal so that federal agencies will be able to build and maintain more modern, secure, and resilient IT.
 A key part of this goal is to reduce cybersecurity risks to the federal mission through three strategies: manage asset security, protect networks and data, and limit personnel access.
 The key targets supporting each of these strategies correspond to areas within the FISMA metrics.
-Table 4 outlines the strategies and their associated targets.
+Table 4 outlines the strategies, their associated targets, and the 23 civilian CFO Act agencies' progress in meeting those targets, as of June 2018.